tnewnum/pop-quiz/README.md

 ## Credits

-@nickherman - best study budy a guy could have.
-See ya at 5am man.
+@nickherman - thanks for helping loop through the questions
-@marrywebby - Thanks so much for the help - dont worry - this has got to get easier!
+@marrywebby - Thanks so much for the help (i forget what we even worked on)
+@John - thanks so much for helping figure out how to get my questiosn to the screen!

 https://code.mu/en/javascript/book/prime/timers/timer-stopping/